Blogging can help generate more leads, foster trust with your readers, and improve rankings on search engines.

 Quora is free to use — you'll just have to create an account.

-Say you follow the Topic SEO.
+For example, say you follow the Topic "SEO."
 Then news and tweets related to SEO will start showing up in your Twitter feed automatically.
-This will help you stay up-to-date on the latest discussions around SEO, which can inform your blog strategy.
+This will help you stay up to date on the latest discussions around SEO, which can inform your blog strategy.

 Trello is a visual collaboration platform that's ideal for task management.
-On Trello, you can create a card for every blog post, including the title and any additional notes.
-You can then assign them to writers, add a due date, create checklists for each assignment, organize them into categories with color-coded tags, and more.
+On Trello, you can create a card for every blog post which includes the title of the post along with any additional notes.
+You can then assign these cards to writers, add a due date, create checklists for each assignment, and organize them into categories with color-coded tags.
 Below is an example.

-Trello is free to use, but there are paid plans available for bloggers that want to connect their board to Google Drive or need other advanced features.
+Trello is free to use, but there are paid plans available for bloggers that want to connect their board to Google Drive or need other advanced features like keyboard shortcuts or workflow automations for each board.

 Now that you've identified some keywords to target, it's time to start writing.
-Below are some tools that can help you optimize your headlines, strike the right tone and style of your blog, and ensure your content is free of grammar and spelling mistakes.
+Below are some tools that can optimize your headlines, strike the right tone and style for your blog, and ensure your content is free of grammar and spelling mistakes.

-You can type up to five nouns that represent topics you want to write about in the search bar.
+You can enter up to five words that represent topics you want to write about in the search bar.
 Then click "Give me Blog Ideas" to see an auto-generated list of five blog ideas.
-In the demo below, I typed in "blogging" and got the following five headlines.
+In the demo below, I typed in "blogging" and got the following headlines.

 You can also fill out a form to access a year’s worth of blog ideas and details on how to advance your SEO strategy.
-The best part is this tool is completely free to use.
+This tool is completely free to use, so it’s worth giving it a try if you’re not sure where to start.

 Check out the attention-grabbing example generated when I typed in "blogging" below.